English version of Travailler avec les Français: des Indiens témoignent

 The ritual of meals is not the same.
 For the French, it is a moment of interpersonal socialization where each person has his or her own plate, or even his or her own dish, whereas for the Indians it is more a moment of collective conviviality and sharing.
 Another surprise is the fact that the French can divorce and remarry, or even be in a couple several times without being married.
 It turns out that with less than 1% the divorce rate in India is one of the lowest in the world (see this article).

 To complete the picture, I invite you to watch a very interesting video made by a young couple (a French woman and an Indian man) who talk about the cultural shocks they had to overcome in their relationship:

-Among the many lessons we can learn from these testimonies, I will share a few points that are valid regardless of the nationalities of multicultural teams:
+Among the many lessons we can learn from these experiences, I will share a few points that are valid regardless of the nationalities of multicultural teams:

 - The collection of feedback and crossed perceptions is complementary to the technical or purely professional dimension of cooperation.

-- The way of collecting testimonies must be adjusted to our partners: individually? in sub-groups? via a spokesperson? anonymously?
+- The way of collecting stories and viewpoints must be adjusted to our partners: individually? in sub-groups? via a spokesperson? anonymously?

 - It is not enough to listen to others, we must also share our perceptions and experiences, without judgement and by taking the heat out of the discussion, without rushing to what annoys and without neglecting to highlight the positive.

 - Listening and collecting remarks is not enough: we still need to understand, hence the importance of tapping into the cultural expertise of our foreign partners so that they can explain to us the meaning of this or that practice or their way of dealing with this or that situation.